The Lindy Hop, Balboa, Blues, and Jazz Dance Camp and New Year's Party - Dec 26, 2016 to Jan 1, 2017

 Hillary-Marie is one of the accomplished tap dance artist and producers in America.
 Hillary-Marie's dancing has been described as 'like feathers with steel bones' due to her combination of strength and grace.
 She has also been called ‘a brilliant artist’.
 A native of New Jersey currently based in NYC, Hillary-Marie has been recognized by and featured in Dance Studio Life Magazine, Dance Spirit Magazine and Dance Teacher Magazine.
 She has performed on The Colbert Report and has appeared at the Smithsonian, Apollo Theater, Jazz at Lincoln Center, Highline Ballroom, The Copacabana, NJ STATE Theater, NJPAC, SOPAC, and Symphony Space among many other prestigious venues along the American east coast.

 Jo Hoffberg is one fancy-pants lady in the lindy hop world today.
 She holds first place titles from the American Lindy Hop Championships, Canadian Swing Championships, International Lindy Hop Championships, European Swing Dance Championships, National Jitterbug Championships, Ultimate Lindy Hop Showdown, and U.S. Open Swing Dance Championships.
-She teaches vernacular jazz, lindy hop, ladies’ only workshops, run teacher training in Europe and the States, as well as a performance/choreography weekend.
+She teaches vernacular jazz, lindy hop, ladies’ only workshops, runs teacher trainings in Europe and the States, as well as a performance/choreography weekend.
 She is a passionate and avid dancer, instructor and competitor.

 Michael began dancing in college in Jacksonville, Fl., and once he had a taste of swing and transferred back home to Colorado he began taking Lindy Hop lessons from the performance troupe, The Jumpin' JiveCats, and eventually joined the troupe as teacher and performer.
 In 2003, Michael serendipitously moved to Los Angeles to join the dance company run by Londoners Ryan Francois and Jenny Thomas, who had relocated to LA for a time.
 At that time he met his future, and current, partner Evita Arce.
 Neither could have imagined what adventures were in store for them.
 Both Michael and Evita moved to New York City in 2005.
 They currently perform and teach internationally and continue to train with Ryan and Jenny when either jumps across the pond.